July 2, 2015. El Al, flight 6, Los Angeles - Israel

 I was asked a question, a question born of ignorance, ignorance that can hardly be forgiven.

 I was asked a question, by a young German woman.
-She is certainly not an anti-Semite, she is not a hater but she is part of a new generation that is often obtuse when it comes to the painful past.
-I have seen this all over Europe, in particular in France - a country that greatly aided the Nazis in their extermination of the Jews of their country.
+She is certainly not an anti-Semite, she is not a hater but she part of a new generation that is often obtuse when it comes to the painful past.
+I have seen all over Europe, in particular in France - a country that greatly aided the Nazis in their extermination of the Jews of their country.
 I have seen young people who do not understand the unique suffering of the Jews.
-These people prefer to live in a Fantasy Land, a fairy tale where "there were a few bad people" but all is good now and "lets stop living in the past".
+These people prefer to live in Fantasy Land, a fairy tale where "there were a few bad people" but all is good now and, "Lets stop living in the past".

 But this is not true, they are wrong, and on this point there can be no discussion.